How Much Does a Tar and Chip Driveway Cost? [2025 Data]

 Photo: Jim Still-Pepper / iStock / Getty Images Plus / Getty Images

-Laying a tar and chip driveway yourself is not a good idea.
-The process includes working with hot layers of bitumen and operating heavy machinery.
+Laying a tar and chip driveway is a job for a professional.
+The process includes working with hot layers of bitumen and operating heavy machinery, which is dangerous without experience and training.
 If you need a permit for your driveway installation, many towns will require you to hire an experienced local asphalt driveway company.

-Since tar and chip driveways are not the most common choice, it's important to only hire a professional with specific experience.
+Since tar and chip driveways are not the most common choice, it's important to hire a professional with specific experience.
 Request to read testimonials, see their qualifications, and—when the information is provided—check in with past clients.
-Additionally:
+Here are some additional tips:

 • Speak with your contractor about options for your tar and chip driveway design.